-The data validations, data verifications, and DQO checks conducted on analytical results at BNL are designed to eliminate any data that fails to meet the DQO of each project.
+The data validations and data verifications conducted on analytical results are designed to eliminate data that fails to meet the DQOs of each project.
 The results of the independent PE assessments and assessments of contractor laboratories summarized in this report are also used to assess the quality of the results.
-Therefore, the data used in this Site Environmental Report are of acceptable quality.
+As a result of these assessments, BNL has determined that the data used in this Site Environmental Report are of acceptable quality.